Here's what it looks like to your patients:

 - Forms do not flow automatically through to Cliniko, but instead go to the Inbox first in the Finger-Ink portal.
 From here, you can choose to create a new patient, or update an existing (matching) patient.

-- Forms update patient information (where changed), and attach a PDF to the patients' files, but do not create treatment notes (yet), and do not automatically mark the patient as arrived.
+- Forms update patient information (where changed), and attach a PDF to the patients' files, and create treatment notes, but do not automatically mark the patient as arrived.